-The end of an era occasions a list, and list-making quickly becomes as exclusionary as it is celebratory.
-But perhaps because of this, in the closest days of 2019 the whole exercise put me in an unlikely state of cockeyed optimism.
+The end of an era is an occasion for lists, and should you ever sample this particular act of recreational canonicity, you might feel that list-making quickly becomes as exclusionary as it is celebratory.
+But perhaps because of this, the whole exercise put me in an unlikely state of cockeyed optimism.
 The 2010s were the first decade in which I followed movies in a professional capacity, not just out of personal interest, and I remember it as particularly wan time for cinema.
 Movies seemed further than ever from the center of the cultural conversation.
-What mattered to cinephiles was an increasingly isolated bubble, and if there were hotspots of creativity to be found, odds are that they weren’t in America.
+The films that mattered to cinephiles were in an increasingly isolated bubble, and if there were hotspots of creativity to be found, odds are that they weren’t in America.
 The big blockbusters that could lay claim to being director-driven cinema—Inception?
 Gravity?—generally turned into shallow exercises at the most basic scrutiny.
-And in the indie sphere, very few films from the new American generation (i.e., my own) were as rewarding as watching the previous class of Sundance breakouts grow old.
-That, at least, was the dismay in my gut every time I tried to compare our last decade of movies to any that had come before it.
+And in the indie sphere, very few films from the new American generation (i.e., my own) were as rewarding as watching the previous generation of Sundance breakouts grow old.
+That, at least, was the dismay every time I tried to compare the last decade of movies to any that had come before it.

 Yet the more I tried to expand my wrap-up to capture what I liked from the 2010s—a top 10? a top 20? did we hear 50?—the more it seemed to leave out.
 So in picking 20 movies to highlight, I ran my (long) shortlist of favorite films through a subconscious randomizer: which, instinctively, did I want to speak my piece about right now?
 Don’t think, just go.